deskoh/gradle-pipeline/README.md

    ```

    > Mount this file inside directory `/opt/java-pipeline/pluginlists`.

+   > java, java-library and eclipse are added by default, hence, it is not required to declare these plugins

 1. If there are additional Maven repositories to be included in addition to the default list below, list them inside a .txt file (e.g. `repo.txt`).
 Each URL should occupy one line with **TRAILING NEW LINE**.
 For example: